cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 The PBTS algorithm requires the clocks of the validators in the network to be within `Precision` of each other.
-In practice, this means that validators should periodically synchronize their clocks to a reliable NTP server.
+In practice, this means that validators should periodically synchronize their clocks, e.g. to a reliable NTP server.
 Validators whose clocks drift too far away from the rest of the network will no longer propose blocks with valid timestamps.
 Additionally, they will not consider the timestamps of blocks proposed by their peers to be valid either.